Dimension-free Wasserstein contraction of nonlinear filters: Smoothing distributions and a family of weighted Wasserstein distances

 An alternative is to work with a certain family of weighted Wasserstein distances between filtering distributions.
-As we shall see, this is equivalent to establishing forgetting of the initial condition for \emph{smoothing} distributions, which unlike filtering distributions condition on future as well as past and present observations.
-The starting point from which to describe this equivalence in more detail is the following lemma. \begin{lem} Let $d(\cdot,\cdot)$ be a metric on the set of probability measures on $\mathcal{B}(\mathbb{R}^{p})$ and let $\phi:\mathbb{R}^{p}\to(0,\infty).$ Then $d^{\phi}(\cdot,\cdot)$ defined by:
+As we shall see, this is equivalent to establishing forgetting of the initial condition for so-called\emph{ smoothing} distributions, which unlike filtering distributions condition on future as well as past and present observations.
+To describe this equivalence in more detail we shall need the following lemma. \begin{lem} Let $d(\cdot,\cdot)$ be a metric on the set of probability measures on $\mathcal{B}(\mathbb{R}^{p})$ and let $\phi:\mathbb{R}^{p}\to(0,\infty).$ Then $d^{\phi}(\cdot,\cdot)$ defined by: